bengrunfeld/study-notes/react/redux.md

         REVOKE_ADMIN_PRIVS: "REVOKE_ADMIN_PRIVS"
     }

-One of the reasons we use this paradigm is because if we just use the string value in our app, Javascript won't throw an error, but if we make a typo with the variable name, then Javascript **will** thrown an error.
+One of the reasons we use this paradigm is because if we just use the string value in our app, Javascript won't throw an error if we make a typo in the variable name, but if we use constants and make a typo, then Javascript **will** thrown an error.

 ### Planning State